Emmanuel Noi Omaboe: Public service

 Omaboe served as a member of the Advisory Committee on Post Adjustment Questions of the U.N.
 International Civil Service Commission starting in 1967 and ending in 1985.
 He also served as a council member of the International Statistical Institute starting from 1968 and became its vice president.

-Post public service
+In 1980, Omaboe joined the United Nations Investment Committee (IC) which guides the investments of the pension funds and other trust and special funds under the United Nations control.
+In 1997, he became chairman of the Investment Committee, staying as chairman for the next eight years and made a member emeritus at the end of his service in 2005.